peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 * This value with trailing zeros removed.
-Note that if the result has a very high exponent and the context says to clamp high exponents, there may still be some trailing zeros in the mantissa (significand).
+Note that if the result has a very high exponent and the context says to clamp high exponents, there may still be some trailing zeros in the significand.

 ### Remainder
     public EDecimal Remainder​(EDecimal divisor, EContext ctx)